-GOAL 16: PROMOTE PEACEFUL AND INCLUSIVE SOCIETIES FOR SUSTAINABLE DEVELOPMENT AND TOURISM IN CITIES.
+GOAL 16: PROMOTE PEACEFUL AND INCLUSIVE SOCIETIES FOR SUSTAINABLE DEVELOPMENT AND TOURISM.

-Tourism revolves around the multiple encounters between people from different cultural contexts, especially in cities.
+Tourism revolves around the multiple encounters between people from different cultural contexts, especially in tourist destinations.
 The industry therefore becomes a stage for activities with tremendous potential to promote tolerance and multicultural understanding.